Stephanevg/PSHTML/CONTRIBUTING.md

-# To contribute, please follow these rules
+# To contribute please follow these rules

 ## What can I do?

-To determine what you could help you can:
+To determine what you could help with, you can:

 - Open an issue if you have an idea for improvement.
-- Check in the Issues if something needs to be fixed.
+- Check in the Issues if anything needs to be fixed.
 - Are you a beginner?
-Search for issues with the 'Beginner friendly' label
+Search for issues with the 'Beginner friendly' label!

 ## Name your branch